Clark Paulsen, Division Chief

 Each exception request requires the approval of the appointing power (employee's supervisor or manager) before submission to the Travel Policy Section.
 The appointing power shall give consideration to minimizing the cost to the State through responsible planning and scheduling of activities that require the employee to travel or relocate on State business.

-Six (6) different types of travel exceptions are identified in the Travel Guide.
+The following travel exceptions are identified in the Travel Guide.
 Click on the links below for additional information:

 - Excess Lodging Rate Requests